remy/remysharp.com/public/drafts/cost-of-a-slide-deck.md

 ## Filming workshops

 What about filming workshops?
 Nope, absolutely not.
-Workshops take *a lot* of time to create and prepare, and serve a very small number of people. **I don't allow my workshops to be videoed because it would giving away the experience that I sell**.
+Workshops take *a lot* of time to create and prepare, and serve a small number of people. **I don't allow my workshops to be videoed because it would giving away the experience that I sell**.
 To be fair, I've only been asked once if the workshop could be filmed.
 O'Reilly wanted to film two of my workshops I ran at OSCON 2011.
 I said "no" because they would go on to be sold (either in exchange for your email address or money) on their web site.
 Essentially, my workshops are my *bread & butter*, I'm not going to give that away unless I'm 100% in control (i.e. running it for free myself).

 ## Slides